Mesagisto/mesagisto/docs/en-US/telegram-message-source.md

 ## Attention

-Your Bot should have Group Privacy set to ON, otherwise the Bot will not be able to access the group chat messages.
+Your Bot should have Group Privacy Mode set to OFF, otherwise the Bot will not be able to access the group chat messages.